 "The potential benefits of placing new and exciting artworks in museum and heritage venues are huge, not only for the artists and the venues but for the museum visitors, who will encounter a new way of experiencing history and their collections."

-The project aims to bring new visitors to the nine participating museums and position them as exciting places to see contemporary art.
+The project aims to bring new visitors to participating museums, and position the museums as exciting places to see contemporary art.

-The nine museums and artists taking part in Meeting Point are:
+The ten museums and artists taking part in Meeting Point2 are:

 - Morpeth Chantry Bagpipe Museum, Northumberland - Ziad Jabero working with the Bagdhaddies